isabella232/ios-contact-picker/readme.md

 Now go to **Main.storybaord**.
 First, change the title label in the Master view from “Master” to “Contacts”.
 Then, scroll to the right so you can see the Detail view.
 Delete the Label that’s currently there and add a Table View that fills the whole screen.
 We’re going to use Auto Layout to make sure our Table View’s position and size proportions stay constant between devices and phone orientations.

 Select the Table View by clicking on it.
-Then go to Editor>Pin and select “Bottom Space to Superview”.
+Then go to Editor>Pin and select “Bottom Space to Superview.”

 ![layout pins](img/autolayout-pins.png)

-Do this for “Top Space to Superview”, “Trailing Space to Superview”, and “Leading Space to Superview”.
+Do this for “Top Space to Superview,” “Trailing Space to Superview,” and “Leading Space to Superview.”
 Remember to select the Table View before adding each pin.
 If done correctly, you’ll get a nice blue outline around your Table View, indicating that your Auto Layout pins were placed properly.

 ![address book auto layout](img/autolayout.png)

-Then, add a Table View Cell to the Table View
+Then, add a Table View Cell to the Table View:

 ![ios address book table cell](img/Table-Cell.png)